mysilkway/firestore-db-and-auth-rs/readme.md

 ## Fork Information
 This is a fork of the master branch of davidgraeff/firestore-db-and-auth-rs.
 * Updated serde_value_to_firebase_value to read chrono::DateTime value as timestamp_value
+* Updated updateMask.fieldPaths to be specified per updated fields to fix invalid property value when updating structs of nested map

 # Firestore API and Auth